lyteword/chspurgeon-tod/volume-5/psalm-111.md

 **Verse 9.** Redemption.

-1\.Its author: "He sent."
+1\.
+Its author: "He sent."

-2\.Its objects: "Unto his people."
+2\.
+Its objects: "Unto his people."

-3\.The pledge it gives us: "He hath commanded his covenant, "etc.
+3\.
+The pledge it gives us: "He hath commanded his covenant, "etc.

-4\.The praise it creates in us.
+4\.
+The praise it creates in us.

 **Verse 9.** *Holy and reverend.*

-1\.The holiness of God the object of our reverence.
+1\.
+The holiness of God the object of our reverence.

-2\.Such reverence has much useful influence over us.
+2\.
+Such reverence has much useful influence over us.

-3\.It should always accompany our faith in redemption and covenant.
+3\.
+It should always accompany our faith in redemption and covenant.
 See preceding clauses of verse.

 **Verse 10.**

-1\.The beginner in Christ's school.
+1\.
+The beginner in Christ's school.

-2\.The man who has taken a degree: "a good understanding, " etc.
+2\.
+The man who has taken a degree: "a good understanding, " etc.

-3\.The Master who receives the praise.
+3\.
+The Master who receives the praise.

 **Verse 10.**

-1\.The beginning of wisdom: "The fear of the Lord"—God is feared.
+1\.
+The beginning of wisdom: "The fear of the Lord"—God is feared.

-2\.Its continuance: "a good understanding have all they that do his commandments"—when the fear of the Lord in the heart is developed in the life.
+2\.
+Its continuance: "a good understanding have all they that do his commandments"—when the fear of the Lord in the heart is developed in the life.

-3\.Its end, praising God for ever: "his praise, "etc.— *G. R.*
+3\.
+Its end, praising God for ever: "his praise, "etc.— *G. R.*

 ## Works Upon The Hundred And Eleventh Psalm

 In the Works of John Boys, 1626, folio, pp. 841-845, there is a short exposition of this psalm.

- *Jesus God and Man; an Exposition of Psalms 111 and 112.* By the Rev. James H. Vidal, M.A., Vicar of Chiddingley, Sussex.
+ *Jesus God and Man; an Exposition of Psalms 111 and 112.* By the Rev. James H. Vidal, M. A., Vicar of Chiddingley, Sussex.
 London: 1863 *12mo*.